SarahMcN25/data-representation-project/README.md

 <br>

 - `arrivals.html` - where I created a webpage based on fictional Shannon Airport arrival information.
 In this document you will find CRUD operations in the script section which allow the webpage to consume the API.
 For example, GET, POST, PUT and DELETE.
 The arrivals table is populated with data using AJAX calls to perform the GET operation.
-Similarily, if you click on Create an arrvials, you are making an AJAX call to POST to the server.
-Again, there is functionality to Update and Delete arrivals using AJAX calls to perform PUT and DELETE operations respectively.
+Similarily, if you click on the Create Arrvials button, you are making an AJAX call to POST data to the server.
+There is also functionality to Update and Delete arrivals using AJAX calls to perform the PUT and DELETE operations respectively.

 <br>